02 - A Minimal Rust Kernel

 Target Specification

-Cargo supports different target systems through the --target
+Cargo supports different target systems through the --target parameter.
+The

 target is described by a so-called target